Our Mission

 Self-Reliance

-Like wild plants pushing through city sidewalks, we develop the independence, confidence, practical capabilities, and creative problem-solving skills that come from mastering essential knowledge—from growing food to understanding natural cycles—empowering children to trust in their own abilities and adapt to any situation.
+Like wild plants pushing through city sidewalks, we develop the independence, confidence, and practical capabilities that come from mastering real knowledge: growing food, understanding natural cycles, trusting your own hands.
+We want children to carry that confidence into everything they do.

 Mindfulness